priyanildz/n8n-whatsapp-gdrive-assistant/README.md

 Safe Deletion: Deletes a file only after a specific confirmation command.

 AI Summarization: Generate concise, bullet-point summaries of text-based documents (.pdf, .txt, .docx, etc.) using the OpenAI API.

+Audit Logging: Every command sent to the assistant is automatically logged in a Google Sheet with a timestamp.

 🛠️ Tech Stack
 Automation: n8n (self-hosted via Docker)